hphilpotts/Simpsons-Guess-Who-Project-1-General-Assembly-SEI-66/readme.md

 ### Bohnanza:
 - I love this game, but not many people have heard of it!
 - Also quite a long game and faces similar AI issues as above.

-### Battleships:
-- Great game and fun project but my friend already did this!